This course is ideal if you wish to immerse yourself in the fascinating medium of watercolour.

 Whilst ostensibly a practical course, the subject is underpinned by theory and art historical references.

-The course introduction will include a brief overview of the tradition of watercolour.
+The course will begin with a brief overview of the tradition of watercolour.

 - cover the basic tenets and processes of watercolour; wet-into-wet, wet-into-dry and washes

 - undertake colour mixing exercises and apply paint through traditional methods using brushes, before moving on to more inventive mark-making with splattering and stippling

 - be encouraged to assemble images and identify your own potential subject matter